 Diagnostic test: Researchers have developed a new diagnostic test for leprosy that offers hope of speedy diagnosis and treatment.
 It will initially only be available in Brazil.
 The test is said to as simple and quick as a pregnancy test.
 It is expected that it will be able to diagnose leprosy cases a year before symptoms appear.
 The sooner someone takes multidrug therapy, the more likely it is that they will be completely free of any disability.

-Triple zero campaign: TLM, along with other leprosy organisations, is focusing on achieving zero transmission of leporsy, zero disabilities, and zero discrimination of leprosy-affected people.
+Triple zero campaign: TLM, along with other leprosy organisations, is focusing on achieving zero transmission of leporsy, zero disabilities, and zero discrimination of leprosy-affected people by 2035.